Feyerabend/ABC80/abc802/CPM.md

-In 1974, i.e. the same year of birth as the S-100, the Data Board 4680 system was designed with support for three microprocessors: Intel 4004, Motorola 6800, and Zilog Z80.
-Other additional processors were initially considered for use, but ultimately, the Z80 became the predominant choice.
+In 1974, i.e. the same year of birth as the S-100, the Data Board 4680 system was designed with support for three microprocessors: Intel 4004, Motorola 6800, and Intel 8080.
+Other additional processors were initially considered for use, and also cards were built, but ultimately, the Z80 became the predominant choice.
+This system consisted of a CPU card, and separate cards for RAM and EPROM for software.
+The 4680 bus featured a 16-bit address bus and an 8-bit data bus, allowing it to directly address 64 KB of memory.

+It was used in various applications such as a diagnostic machine for brain tumors at a prominent hospital, the printing process at a major newspaper, or a control system for an industrial manufacturer in collaboration with an automation company.

 PENDING

 The designer of the basis for the ABC-line of computers was Lars Karlsson.
 A self-tought engineer, he early on realised the importance of the "bus"[^bus]